-This is a multi disciplinary field, requiring a thorough understanding not just of building science, but of entomology (study of insects), mycology (study of fungi) and of the physics and chemistry of wood, water and air.
+This is a multidisciplinary field, requiring a thorough understanding not just of building science, but of entomology (the study of insects), mycology (the study of fungi) and of the physics and chemistry of wood, water and air.

-When determining how water is moving through sub soil and masonry, an understanding of geology, petrology (study of rocks) and fired earth (bricks and mortar) is also essential.
+When determining how water is moving through subsoil and masonry, an understanding of geology, petrology (the study of rocks) and fired earth (bricks and mortar) is also essential.
 Archival and desktop supplementary research is also often necessary.

 I think that’s everything…